bergano65/azure-docs.ru-ru/articles/container-instances/container-instances-container-group-ssl.md

         ssl_ciphers                ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-AES256-GCM-SHA384:DHE-RSA-AES128-GCM-SHA256:DHE-DSS-AES128-GCM-SHA256:kEDH+AESGCM:ECDHE-RSA-AES128-SHA256:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA:ECDHE-ECDSA-AES128-SHA:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA:ECDHE-ECDSA-AES256-SHA:DHE-RSA-AES128-SHA256:DHE-RSA-AES128-SHA:DHE-DSS-AES128-SHA256:DHE-RSA-AES256-SHA256:DHE-DSS-AES256-SHA:DHE-RSA-AES256-SHA:AES128-GCM-SHA256:AES256-GCM-SHA384:ECDHE-RSA-RC4-SHA:ECDHE-ECDSA-RC4-SHA:AES128:AES256:RC4-SHA:HIGH:!aNULL:!eNULL:!EXPORT:!DES:!3DES:!MD5:!PSK;
         ssl_prefer_server_ciphers  on;

-        # Optimize SSL by caching session parameters for 10 minutes.
-This cuts down on the number of expensive SSL handshakes.
+        # Optimize TLS/SSL by caching session parameters for 10 minutes.
+This cuts down on the number of expensive TLS/SSL handshakes.
         # The handshake is the most CPU-intensive operation, and by default it is re-negotiated on every new/parallel connection.
         # By enabling a cache (of type "shared between all Nginx workers"), we tell the client to re-use the already negotiated state.
         # Further optimization can be achieved by raising keepalive_timeout, but that shouldn't be done unless you serve primarily HTTPS.